sillygoose/sbhistory/README.md

 - irradiance_history

-    Irradiance history is an estimate of the solar potential for a site over the period of day, it is defined for the period from dawn to dusk.
+    The irradiance history outputs includes two measurements, irradiance is the estimated power (W/m<sup>2</sup>) available at a given moment; the solar potential multiplies the irradiance by the panel area and panel efficiency and is an estimate of the solar potential for the site (in W).
+Both values are produced over the period from dawn to dusk.

         _measurement    `sun`
-        _field          `irradiance`
+        _field          `irradiance`, `solar_potential`

 ## Errors